-Rudely Treated by the Network: After years of loyal service to CBS, the network rewarded Captain K in 1981 by pushing the show into an earlier time slot and cutting its running time and budget, all in order to use his traditional time slot to air a CBS Morning News Show to compete with NBC's The Today Show and ABC's Good Morning, America.
-This irritated Bob Keeshan to the point that he left the show as soon as his contract expired.
+Screwed by the Network: After years of loyal service to CBS, the network rewarded Captain K in 1981 by pushing the show into an earlier time slot and cutting its running time and budget, all in order to use his traditional time slot to air a CBS Morning News Show to compete with NBC's The Today Show and ABC's Good Morning, America.
+Then in 1982, CBS moved the series to Saturday mornings and gave back the half hour that it lost, only to take it back again in 1984.
+These moves irritated Bob Keeshan to the point that he left the network as soon as his contract expired at the end of 1984.
 A bit of poetic justice: The CBS News show traditionally runs third to the two other shows.

 What Could Have Been: In 1974, a contract dispute with CBS nearly got the Captain's show canceled.
 CBS had Hanna-Barbera prepare a pre-schoolers animated show to replace it.
 The dispute was settled, the Captain stayed, and word is that Joe Barbera threw a celebratory banquet even though his show wouldn't be made because "I didn't want to be the man who got Captain Kangaroo canceled!"